 that was not related to our interview, so I never got to review it or comment

 on it, but on page 242 Mr. Schwarz is writing about Bill James’ involvement

 As for working for a team directly, [James] did a little part-time consulting for his beloved Kansas City Royals, but it appeared as if the door he had opened for the Craig Wrights and Eddie Epsteins was closed to him.

 This perpetuates a myth that one would hope “The Numbers Game” as a historical account would have set right.

 I've no problem with opinions that Bill and I have a similar approach to the game.
 I share that opinion and said in The Diamond Appraised that I felt his work was far closer to my science and synthesis approach than the work of others who focused more on statistical analysis.
 I made that same point in my foreword to his 1985 Abstract.
-And I've no problem with people who would identify Bill and I as friends who while following separate careers influence each other.
+And I've no problem with people who recognize that Bill and I eventually became friends who, while following separate careers, influenced each other.
 However, it does bother me when folks screw up the time line and have me following in Bill’s footsteps, giving him credit for making my career possible; that they claim - as Mr. Schwarz does here - that Bill somehow opened the door for me.